Trump-Epstein email bombshells: ‘Crazy; dirty; early dementia; evil beyond belief’

 A newly released batch of Jeffrey Epstein's private emails shared with Congress by the sex offender’s estate claimed that Donald Trump “knew about the girls.”

-The previously undisclosed emails, published Wednesday by Democrats on the House Oversight Committee, date from 2011 to 2019.
+The previously undisclosed emails, released in recent weeks by Democrats on the House Oversight Committee, date from 2011 to 2019.
 Republicans on the committee then released thousands of other messages, including emails to and from Epstein and others in his circle, including his attorneys, journalists, author Michael Wolff, former Treasury Secretary Larry Summers and Deepak Chopra, among many others.

 Trump is repeatedly mentioned in messages to and from Epstein, who died by suicide in 2019.
 There also is correspondence from his associate Ghislaine Maxwell, who was convicted in 2021 on sex trafficking charges.